ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       The CBOR array MUST be treated as a set, i.e., the order of its elements has no meaning.

    * The 'cursor' parameter MUST be included if the AS supports both diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-diff-queries}} and {{sec-trl-endpoint-supporting-cursor}}).
-Its value is specified according to what is defined in {{sec-using-cursor-full-query-response}}, and provides the requester with information for performing a follow-up diff query using the "Cursor" extension (see {{sec-using-cursor-diff-query-response}}).
+Its value is set as specified in {{sec-using-cursor-full-query-response}}, and provides the requester with information for performing a follow-up diff query using the "Cursor" extension (see {{sec-using-cursor-diff-query-response}}).

       If the AS does not support both diff queries and the "Cursor" extension, this parameter MUST NOT be included.
 In case the requester does not support both diff queries and the "Cursor" extension, it MUST silently ignore the 'cursor' parameter if present.